Alex-Shun-kit-YEUNG/AAE-Freshman-projuct-group-2/README.md

 ---
 ### <a name="background-of-path-planning-to-aviation-engineering"></a> Background of Path Planning to Aviation

+In Aviation, path planning is a critical element of the industry's development.
+Proper flight path planning can help navigate the aircraft through dangerous weather conditions or avoid the prohibited area to enhance flight safeness.
+It can help the pilot to have better control and preparation for the flight.
+In the case of air traffic management, flight path planning can ensure that the airspace is used efficiently and lower the possibility of accidents.
+Even more, costs can be significantly reduced and controlled by path planning.
+As a result, a suitable path planning algorithm plays an increasingly important role in the aviation industry nowadays.

 ---
 ### <a name="theory-of-path-planning-algorithm"></a> Theory of Path Planning Algorithm

 ---
 ### <a name="introduction-of-the-engineering-tools"></a> Introduction of the Engineering Tools